bjdawson23/620-mod6-web-scraping/README.md

     spacy                   # for NLP
     spacytextblob           # for NLP - combines spaCy and TextBlob (simpler interface)

-# datafun-07-ml
-Intoduction to Predictive ML Project
-Branton Dawson

-## Dataset

-Intro to machine learning (ML).
-At a high-level, there are three general categories of ML: supervised, unsupervised, and reinforcement learning.
-We'll employ a type of supervised learning, simple linear regression, to train a model and use the resulting model (a "best-fit" straight line) to make predictions.

 ## 1. Virtual Environment Management (Windows PowerShell)

 1. **Create a virtual environment**